open-telemetry/opentelemetry-go/sdk/log/DESIGN.md

 // NewSimpleProcessor is a simple Processor adapter.
 //
-// Any of the Exporter's methods may be called concurrently with itself
+// Any of the exporter's methods may be called concurrently with itself
 // or with other methods.
-It is the responsibility of the Exporter to manage
+It is the responsibility of the exporter to manage
 // this concurrency.
 func NewSimpleProcessor(exporter Exporter) *SimpleProcessor
 ```